-But by midday Thursday, the chances of a shutdown appeared to be rising.
+But by midday Thursday, the chances of a shutdown appeared to be rising — a shutdown that would hit a year to the day after Trump took office.
 Efforts to negotiate a broader budget deal that would protect young undocumented immigrants, raise spending for military and domestic programs and fund children’s health care had been making progress until Trump referred to African nations as “shithole countries” last week.
 The ensuing uproar upended budget and immigration talks and emboldened Democrats.
 On Thursday, senior House Democrats introduced a resolution to censure the president for his words.

 Republicans, hoping to keep the government open while tempers cool, turned to a one-month stopgap spending measure, but that gambit may be nearing a dead end.
-Illustrating the trouble, Virginia’s two Democratic senators, Mark Warner and Tim Kaine, whose constituents include hundreds of thousands of federal workers, announced together that they would oppose the temporary spending bill.
+Nearly every House Democrat signed a letter Thursday proclaiming opposition to the Republican spending bill.
+More ominously, Virginia’s two Democratic senators, Mark Warner and Tim Kaine, whose constituents include hundreds of thousands of federal workers, announced together that they too would oppose the temporary spending bill.
 They had been seen as among the most likely yes votes in the Senate, where Republican leaders need at least nine Democrats to support the bill.

 “Congress should remain in session with no recess until we work out a long-term bipartisan budget deal that addresses all issues,” Warner and Kaine said in a joint statement.